-Manhattan District Attorney is asking about hush money paid to former Playboy model Karen McDougal - KESQ
+Manhattan district attorney is asking about hush money paid to former Playboy model Karen McDougal - KESQ

 Trump has denied both affairs.

-It isn’t clear whether prosecutors are considering the payment as part of its investigation or using it as a pattern to establish a pattern of entering into such deals.
+It isn’t clear whether prosecutors are considering the payment as part of its investigation or using it to establish a pattern of entering into such deals.

 The district attorney’s renewed interest in the McDougal payment was first reported by The Wall Street Journal.